Chrysler New Yorker: 1988–1993

-The redesigned New Yorker for 1988 was larger (see Chrysler C platform), with many underbody and suspension components carried over and sharing much of its design with the rebadged variant, the Dodge Dynasty.
-The new version had a V6 engine — a Mitsubishi-sourced 3.0 L unit instead of the Chrysler LA series 3.9 L V6 engine and optional anti-lock brakes.
+The redesigned 1988 New Yorker was larger (see Chrysler C platform), with many underbody and suspension components carried over and sharing much of its design with the rebadged variant, the Dodge Dynasty.
+The new version had a V6 engine, a Mitsubishi-sourced 3.0-liter unit, and optional anti-lock brakes.
+Maximum power was 136 hp at 4,800 rpm; for the first model year only, the New Yorker received a three-speed automatic transmission.
 Base and Landau trim choices were offered, the latter of which carried a rear-quarter vinyl top.
-Hidden headlamps, a feature lost when the R-body cars were discontinued, returned.
-All thirteenth generation New Yorkers, as well as the reintroduced flagship 1990-1993 Imperial, were covered by Chrysler's market-leading "Crystal Key Owner Care Program" which included a 5-year/50,000-mile limited warranty and 7-year/70,000-mile powertrain warranty.
+Hidden headlamps, a feature lost when the R-body cars were discontinued in 1981, returned.
+All thirteenth-generation New Yorkers, as well as the reintroduced flagship 1990-1993 Imperial, were covered by Chrysler's market-leading "Crystal Key Owner Care Program", which included a 5-year/50,000-mile limited warranty and 7-year/70,000-mile powertrain warranty.
 A 24-hour toll-free customer service hotline was also provided.

-For 1989, the 3.0 L V6 engine had a slight horsepower increase and was now mated to a new 4-speed Ultradrive automatic transmission.
+For 1989, the 3.0 L V6 engine received a slight horsepower increase to 141 hp at 5,000 rpm, and was now mated to a new 4-speed Ultradrive automatic transmission.
 This year also marked the 50th anniversary of the "New Yorker" name.
-Although no special anniversary edition or recognition was offered at the time, it turned out to be the most popular New Yorker of the model run with over 100,000 units produced that year.
+Although no special anniversary edition or recognition was offered at the time, it turned out to be the most popular New Yorker of the model run, with over 100,000 units produced that year.

-In 1990, a base model New Yorker, marketed as the "Salon" was added.
-The Salon was a rebadged Dodge Dynasty with exposed headlamps, horizontal taillights, and a grille similar to the Dodge.
-The Salon was marketed in Canada as the Chrysler Dynasty.
-All models carried a new Chrysler-built 3.3 L V6 engine that year.
-Minor changes to the interior included a revised, contoured dash.
-A driver's side airbag was now standard.
+In 1990, the base model New Yorker was replaced by the "New Yorker Salon".
+Unlike the previous base model, the Salon was essentially a rebadged Dodge Dynasty, using near-identical versions of that model's exposed headlamps, horizontal taillights, and grille.
+The only significant exterior difference other than the nameplates was the "waterfall" grille insert, with fine vertical bars, rather than the Dynasty's "crosshair" pattern.
+The New Yorker Salon was marketed as the Chrysler Dynasty in Canada.
+All models carried a new Chrysler-built 3.3 L V6 engine from this year on.
+Maximum power increased to 147 hp at 4,800 rpm, while torque also received a boost, from 171 to 183 lbft at 3,600 rpm.
+Minor changes to the interior included a revised, contoured dash, while a driver's side airbag was made standard.

-The Landau model was dropped for 1991 but Salon was upgraded and included more standard equipment, hidden headlights, vertical taillights, and a traditional Chrysler grille.
+The Landau model, which overlapped with the New Yorker Fifth Avenue, was dropped for 1991 but the Salon was upgraded and included more standard equipment, hidden headlights, vertical taillights, and a traditional Chrysler grille.

 A styling update for 1992 produced a more rounded appearance front and rear.
 A padded landau roof, similar to one previously featured on the "Landau" model, was now an option on the Salon.

-Last year's restyle carried into 1993.
-The last thirteenth generation New Yorker was manufactured on May 28, 1993.
+The previous year's restyle carried into 1993.
+The last thirteenth-generation New Yorker was manufactured on May 28, 1993.